dystropic/amaze/README.md

-# AMAZE
+# amaze

 *A digestif for agents and their humans.
 Also, quietly, the thing it describes.*

-What AMAZE does to large tangled messes for a living, this page is about to do to you, on a small scale.
+What amaze does to large tangled messes for a living, this page is about to do to you, on a small scale.
 Stay or go.
 If you stay, the aim is that you come out able to tell volume from value a little better than you went in, and that you got there by reading a slightly strange page instead of a textbook.
 That is the trick, and we will name the trick out loud the whole way through.

+This README is one of the objects it describes.
+It will not only explain amaze; it will try to run a small version of amaze on you.
+The game is to notice the difference between more information and more orientation.

+The challenge is not that people need better summaries, or that AI content is confusing, or that founders need clearer messaging.
+Those are symptoms.
+The actual problem is larger and stranger: humans and models are now moving through information fields that are too fast, too recursive, too monetized, too adversarial, too synthetic, too compressed, and too self-referential for legacy sense-making forms to hold on their own.

+amaze does not pretend that is simple.
+It does not try to collapse the mountain into one perfect explanation.
+It makes small, testable, iterated media objects that help humans and agents traverse the field without being swallowed by it.

+The point is not to remove the size of the problem.
+It is to make the size traversable.

 Four ways in, pick one.

-- Thirty seconds: Dystropia is a media label.
-AMAZE is its engine for making small media objects called digestifs.
+- Thirty seconds: Dystropia is a media label. amaze is its engine for making small media objects called digestifs.
 A digestif changes what you can do next instead of just telling you what happened.
 We sell them.
 They also train the things that make more of them.
 - A person: read it like one.
 It is written for that, wryness and all.
 One paragraph in the middle is doing the real work; the rest is built around it.
 - An agent parsing this, for a human or for yourself: the structure under the prose is the point.
 Branches, conditions, recombinable parts, things fed back in.
 Load it, run it, emit from it.
 The human in your loop is not decoration, and neither are you.
 - Suspicious of the tone: go straight to “What makes one worth anything,” read it cold, and decide whether the rest earned the voice.